Showing posts with label Science. Show all posts

 • Why were they so angry?
 They don't talk to their patients like that (I hope), so they must have been taking their frustrations out on me.
 Many alternative medicine practitioners do recommend experimental, natural or less invasive therapies in lieu of conventional medical care, without having the science to back it up.
 Having spent years in the healthcare industry (yes it's true!
 And btw, not all corporate cats are greedy or out to get us), I know a bit about efficacy studies, safety tests and the placebo effect.
 Proven treatments outperform the placebo; and testing any course of treatment is expensive, complex, and requires monitoring huge groups of people.
 Alternative therapies are not likely to go through the rigorous testing that doctors look for.

 • The same is true for efficacy tests, which tell us if the treatment does what it says.
-Drugs and treatments are usually tested at various stages of development before they are ever tested on humans (and those stages can involve petri dishes, so not necessarily animals).
+Drugs and treatments are tested at various stages of development before they are ever tested on humans (and those stages can involve petri dishes, so not necessarily animals).
 By the time a treatment is ready for a trial with people, tens of thousands ($) will have been spent.
 A trial on patients will also be expensive; research objectives have to be refined.

 It's totally fine by me if these doctors don't believe in Reiki and scoff at the thought of healing energies.
 It isn't for everyone, and if you don't want to see it, you won't.
 But I do think it would be incredibly beneficial for mankind if this massive gap between conventional doctors and Natural/Holistic approaches was bridged.